maxtaco/maxtaco.github.com/_posts/2014-01-04-how-to-store-your-bitcoin-for-the-long-haul.md

 more efficient.
 So the question to consider is how feasible a brute- force attack is.
 The attack works as follows:

-1. Generate a huge dictionary of possible passphrases, pulled from literature, popular password databases, movie lines, song lyrics, etc.
-1. For each phrase in the corpus, generate a brain wallet key pair using the above algorithm.
-1. Watch the block chain for transfers sent to public addresses in the precomputed database.
-1. On a hit, use the corresponding private key to transfer the coin.

 The first observation about a brute-force attack on WarpWallet is that it has to be tailored to a particular e-mail address.
 So a traditional "Rainbow Table" won't fly here.
 In the end,